Evangelion: 1.0 You Are (Not) Alone: Box office and public response

 The franchise and its characters returned to Newtype magazine's monthly popularity charts, taking the top ten spots for months.
 In January 2009, the magazine compiled a ranking of the most popular anime of 2008, with the Rebuild ranking seventh.
 Rei Ayanami ranked ninth among a ranking of the most popular female characters published in the same issue.
 The home video releases ranked second on Amazon.co.jp, behind The Garden of Sinners.
 The Evangelion: 1.0 video game and Evangelion: 1.11 Blu-ray and DVD release were also successful, with Evangelion: 1.11 selling 49,000 copies in its first week, breaking the record previously set by Christopher Nolan's The Dark Knight, making it the single best-selling debuting Blu-Ray in Japanese history.
 Three weeks later, it had surpassed 63,000 sales, beating the lifetime sales record held by The Dark Knight.
 The record remained unbeaten until February 2009, when sales were surpassed by Michael Jackson's This Is It.
 The Evangelion 1.11 Blu-Ray remained among the best-selling anime releases into mid-2010.
 Evangelion: 1.01 was then broadcast on NTV's Friday Road Show on July 3, 2009, attracting 12.7% of the share of television viewers that night.
 The official website of the Friday Road Show also had the highest number of hits in its history.
-When the film was released on Khara's YouTube channel on April 20, 2020, it exceeded one million views in about fifteen hours had been seen by two million people in a single day, attracting enthusiastic comments and reaching almost eight million views in two weeks.
+When the film was released on Khara's YouTube channel on April 20, 2020, it exceeded one million views in about fifteen hours and had been seen by two million people in a single day, attracting enthusiastic comments and reaching almost eight million views in two weeks.
 The same year, it was broadcast by NHK at 11:45 p.m., and despite the time, the hashtag #エヴァ序 became the second most trending hashtag on the Japanese version of Twitter; terms related to the film also appeared in the same ranking, such as Operation Yashima, Shinji, Misato, Kaworu, and "Beautiful World".
 The limited 4D screening on December 4 was also a success, managing to take seventh place in the box office that weekend.